 “Welcome to Bloodmist Academy,” he chimed.
 “It seems that you have already met up with your tutor Amaury Bane.”
 His eyes looked up and down the tattered clothing of the tall boy.
 “It also seems that you gave him a run for his money.
 I am Vincent Bane, Amaury’s father and Dean of this academy.
 Before you were even set to come here, your parents planned for your entrance to this academy; therefore, I have already chosen your classes for the semester.
 You may choose which ones you want to take next year.”
 His long hand stretched out, and Dusk grabbed a folder.

 Opening it, she noted the subjects.
-First block would be Calculus.
-Second Block was Homo Wampyrus History, the history of vampires.
-Third Block was Defensive Structure.
-Fourth was Tutoring.
+At eight in the morning would be Calculus on Monday, Wednesday, and Friday.
+Second was Homo Wampyrus History, the history of vampires, on Tuesday and Thursday.
+Third was Defensive Structure, Tuesday and Thursday as well.
+Fourth was Tutoring every day of the school week.
 Dusk glowered at Amaury’s shadow glancing over her schedule then to his glancing at his father with a raised, caramel eyebrow.